Wayne Williams, AIA, LEED AP

 His core expertise is in K-12 and higher education projects, but his work history also includes historic restoration, facilities needs analysis, and multifamily residential projects.

-Wayne earned his bachelor of architecture from Auburn University and is licensed in Alabama, Tennessee, and Georgia.
+Wayne earned his bachelor of architecture from Auburn University and is licensed in multiple states across the southeast.

 Jared Hueter, AIA